simon-javier/backup-manuscript-thesis/main.typ

 The study also expanded the types of nail conditions that the model can detect.
 Instead of just a 6 nail classifications, the researchers included 10 different nail classifications, specifically beau’s line, blue finger, clubbing, healthy nail, koilonychia, melanonychia, muehrcke’s lines, onychogryphosis, pitting, and terry’s nail.

 The study also went a step further by connecting each nail condition to possible systemic diseases.
 For example, some nail problems might be linked to heart disease, anemia, or cancer.
-This connection helps the model not just recognize the nail condition, but also suggest what health issue might be related.
+This connection helps the model not just recognize the nail condition, but also suggest what health issues might be related.

 #figure(image("/img/agile.png"), caption: flex-caption(
   [AGILE Development Cycle #cite(<okeke_agile_2021>, form: "normal")],